mdgerber/Setting-up-Azure-VMs-and-connecting-via-Remote-Desktop-Display/README.md

 <img src="https://i.imgur.com/V6x2CBK.jpg" alt="Microsoft Active Directory Logo"/>
 </p>

-<h1>Creating a Virtual Machine in Azure</h1>
+<h1>Creating and Connecting to a Virtual Machine in Azure</h1>
-This tutorial outlines the creation of a Virtual Machine within Azure.<br />
+This tutorial outlines the creation and connection to of a Virtual Machine within Azure.<br />